Procedures for making data available in PAGES-acknowledged publications

 2.1 What to archive

 2.1.1 Input data obtained from public sources.
 Data obtained from a public repository and used as input data without modification should be cited (see below) without resubmission to a repository.
 If the data are modified slightly from the original source, the simple process used to modify the data (e.g. truncation, conversion to anomalies) should be noted.
 Data obtained from a public repository and modified significantly as input data should be submitted to a repository, and data citations for both the original and the modified versions should be included (cross referenced).
-Data obtained from online tools used to access or process or display a dataset must cite both the underlying data and software (online tool) used to generate it and the date accessed.
+Data obtained from online tools used to access, process, or display a dataset must cite both the underlying data and software (online tool) including the final version used to generate it, and the date accessed.

-Following FAIR data principles, all essential underlying data and metadata that have not previously been lodged at a public repository must be submitted and receive a persistent identifier prior to publication of the article.
+Following FAIR data principles, all essential underlying data and metadata that have not previously been lodged at a public repository, must be made publicly available.
+Consider account processing time and submit data to a trusted data repository (it is possible to keep the data under embargo) before the paper submission.
+Datasets must receive a persistent identifier on publication of the article.
 If the results of previous studies are the basis for a significant new conclusion, but are not yet publicly available, authors of PAGES-acknowledged articles should facilitate the transfer of the data from previous publications to a repository to receive and cite a persistent identifier, with credit given to the original data generator.
-If possible, this should be done in collaboration with the data generator early in the development of the study, with the goal of preserving the original data rather than extracting data from a scanned image.
+If possible, this should be done in collaboration with the data generator early in the development of the study, with the goal of preserving the original data, rather than extracting data from a scanned image.

 2.1.4 Computer code and workflows.
 The guidelines and procedures for archiving paleoenvironmental-science-related code are less well developed than for data, and the platforms for doing so evolve rapidly.
-Nonetheless, authors are strongly encouraged to deposit significant code and other underlying digital assets into suitable repositories that track both versions and branching, such as Github, and to cite these using a data citation or link to a persistent identifier.
+Nonetheless, authors are strongly encouraged to deposit significant code and other underlying digital assets into suitable repositories that guarantee long-term archival, that track both versions and branching, such as Github, and that allow citing these using a data citation or link to a persistent identifier.
 More information on software citation principles is available here.

 2.2 When to transfer the data